SwiftGen/SwiftGen/Documentation/templates/fonts/swift3.md

 ## When to use it

-- When you need to generate *Swift 3* code
+- When you need to generate *Swift 3* code.

 ## Customization